The 12 Days of Christine: Plot

-Now divorced from Adam, Christine films Jack as he gets ready for his first day of school.
+There is another time shift, and, now divorced from Adam, Christine films Jack as he gets ready for his first day of school.
 Left alone in the flat, Christine is comforted by Ernie as she cries.
 On Hallowe'en of the next year, Christine dresses up with her friend Bobby (Pemberton), a colleague at Clarks.
 Someone Christine assumes to be Adam enters the flat to pick up Jack.
-When Adam calls at the door, Christine goes to Jack's room and finds Jack in the arms of the Stranger who says "I've got him, I've got him".
+When Adam calls at the door, Christine goes to Jack's room and finds Jack in the arms of the Stranger.
 On Bonfire Night, Christine arrives home with Jack, who has burnt his hand on a sparkler.
-Marion finds that Jack is not injured, but says that Christine was burnt the same way when she was Jack's age, she then pulls her sleeve down to reveal a scar on her hand from said accident.
+Marion finds that Jack is not injured, but says that Christine was burnt the same way when she was Jack's age.
+She pulls her sleeve down to reveal a scar.

 It is Christmas, and Christine is having dinner with Marion, Ernie, Fung, Bobby and Adam.
 Christine and Adam are back together.
-Christine unwraps her present to find an album of photos from her life, and then realizes what is happening: Christine has been dying as a result of a recent road collision as emergency services attempt to free her, and the episode's events were her memories replaying themselves during said accident, hinted at as every time jump also had subtle ambulance sirens playing in the background.
-As a result of said accident, there are broken eggs from a shopping bag on the front seat and windscreen of the car.
-The Stranger turns out to be a man that accidentally stepped onto the road causing the crash.
-He explains to the police that although he rescued Jack, he could not reach Christine in time, and that he is sorry.
+Christine unwraps her present to find an album of photos from her life, and then realizes what is happening.
+She has been dying as a result of a road collision as emergency services attempt to free her while her memories replay themselves.
+The Stranger claims to have accidentally stepped onto the road causing the crash.
+He explains to the police that although he rescued Jack, he could not reach Christine, and that he is sorry.
 At the dinner table, Jack enters dressed as a Nativity angel.
 Marion says it is time for Christine to go.
-Christine says a final goodbye as she passes away.
+Christine says a final goodbye.